kookmin-sw/capstone-2021-2021-28/index.md

 ## Abstract

 This project is about making a new AI Web service that people can easily train their own data and test model.
-The Point is that this service don't need any GPU power to make the training fast and just use web browser power.
-Our main targets are people who don't know about computer science well or middle to high school students.
+The Point is that this service don't need any GPU power which make the training fast, but just use web browser power.
+Our main targets are people who don't know about computer science well or are middle to high school students.
 And our goal is giving information about overall, concise process of building a Object Detecting AI model.

 ## 소개 영상